-3. Subsection (a) prohibits a transfer of custody of a child with the intent of releasing the 5.
-The two prongs of the intent requirement in this subsection are related and supplement each other.
+5. The two prongs of the intent requirement in this subsection are related and supplement each other.
 The intent to sever the relationship between the child and the parent is involves an intent to have no further association with the child.
-The intent to abandon the parent's rights and responsibilities of the parent, guardian, or individual with whom the child has been placed for adoption unless the transfer concerning the child involves an intent no longer to provide support or assistance for the minor child.
+The intent to abandon the parent's rights and responsibilities concerning the child involves an intent no longer to provide support or assistance for the minor child.
 In combination, they involve the parent's intent to cut the parental and supportive bonds that bind the parent to the child.
 Effectively the parent is attempting to wash the parent's hands of any further association with and support of the child.

-6. Subsection (b) is an exception to subsection (a) and recognizes that a parent may transfer custody of the child if that transfer is accomplished through adoption, guardianship, or other one of the processes listed in subsections (ab)(1) through (a)(6). b)(6).
+6. Subsection (b) is an exception to subsection (a) and recognizes that a parent may transfer custody of the child if that transfer is accomplished through one of the processes listed in subsections (b)(1) through (b)(6).
 These processes are recognized by other state law as the legitimate procedures by which a parent may transfer custody of a child and sever the parent's relationship with the child as well as terminate the parent's rights and responsibilities regarding the child.

-Thus, for example, this section does not prohibit a transfer of custody of a child to a prospective adoptive parent incident to an adoption, or to a guardian incident to a guardianship, or to (subsection (b)(1)).
-It does not forbid a transfer or custody of a child to an individual incident to a judicial award of custody, (subsection (b)(2)).
-It does not prevent a placement by of a child through a child-placing agency, or other including a state agency, such as in a foster care placement or placement for adoption (subsection (b)(3)).
-It does preclude a transfer of custody in accordance with any judicial or tribal action.- (subsection (b)(4)).
+Thus, this section does not prohibit a transfer of custody of a child to a prospective adoptive parent incident to an adoption or to a guardian incident to a guardianship (subsection (b)(1)).
+It does not forbid a transfer or custody of a child to an individual incident to a judicial award of custody (subsection (b)(2)).
+It does not prevent a placement of a child through a child-placing agency, including a state agency, such as in a foster care placement or placement for adoption (subsection (b)(3)).
+It does preclude a transfer of custody in accordance with any judicial or tribal action (subsection (b)(4)).

-Subsection (ab)(5), if enacted by a state, exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with athe state's safe haven law.
-Thus, for example, a parent may might leave a child in accordance with the state's safe haven law with a designated person even though the parent intends to relinquish terminate parental rights and responsibilities regarding the child.
+Subsection (b)(5), if enacted by a state, exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with the state's safe haven law.
+Thus, for example, a parent might leave a child in accordance with the state's safe haven law with a designated person even though the parent intends to terminate parental rights and responsibilities regarding the child.

-In addition, subsection (aSubsection (b)(6), if enacted by a state, specifically exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with other law of the state.
+Subsection (b)(6), if enacted by a state, specifically exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with other law of the state.